J to tha L–O! The Remixes: Background and development

 On January 18, 2002, Epic Records confirmed that a Lopez's live DVD and remix album would be arriving soon.
 Lopez's ex-boyfriend Sean Combs produced and featured on a reworked version of "Feelin' So Good" for the album.
 "Alive", a ballad which was created for her thriller film Enough (2002) was the only original song written for the album by Lopez and her ex-husband Cris Judd.
 The song speaks of not being afraid anymore.
 Track Masters produced a remix of "I'm Gonna Be Alright" which served as the album's second official single; 50 Cent and Nas's vocals were added to separate versions of the song in its commercial release.
-This was without controversy; Lopez and Epic Records picked Nas to be featured on the radio version due to his popularity on the music charts, which upset 50 Cent, who felt betrayed by Nas.
+This was not without controversy; Lopez and Epic Records picked Nas to be featured on the radio version due to his popularity on the music charts, which upset 50 Cent, who felt betrayed by Nas.
 Despite, at this time 50 Cent was still an upcoming artist.
 According to rumors, 50 Cent hadn't hard feelings for Lopez, but did "hate" Nas.
 Lopez's management said this was all completely business.

 The 50 Cent–featured version appeared on the American pressing of J to tha L–O!: The Remixes album (however, some editions feature a no-rap version) while the Nas-featured version appears on the European pressing of Lopez's 2002 album This Is Me...
 Then.
 Commercial CD singles were issued containing Nas' version.
 The 2002 U.S. compilation Now That's What I Call Music!
 10 also contains the version featuring Nas.
 "I'm Gonna Be Alright" features a bassline from Club Nouveau's "Why You Treat Me So Bad".
-Pablo Flores reworked "Let's Get Loud" with more of a charged dance beat with a house interpretation of "Waiting For Tonight" included too.
+Pablo Flores reworked "Let's Get Loud" with more of a charged dance beat, with a house interpretation of "Waiting For Tonight" included too.